 My name is Parastoo.
 I am from Iran.
 I grew up in the capital city Tehran, which is a very noisy and crowded city.
 When I think about Tehran I think of streets full of pastry shops filled with different types of savoury sweets, which is beautifully designed in a shiny see through containers.
 The creamy pistachio cakes are the most popular cones that people approach to first.
 In Iran food is very important, not only what we eat but the quality of what we eat is actually important.
 It’s a way to connect and socialise with each other.
 You could even find people in debt who choose to spend money on good food.
 Iranian food is very colourful and takes attention and time to prepare.
 Personally I love cooking because I think its a way to express my creativity, I grew up eating my mum’s food who is very creative and bold with her cooking.
 I feel proud when people ask my mum to cook for big celebrations, because they know she can manage to prepare the traditional and delicious dishes.

 My name is Elizabeth, I’m a mother of three from the Western part of Nigeria and I love cooking.
 My passion for cooking started from when I was a young girl and carried all the way to boarding school and then at university until I got married.
 I was always finding excuses to rustle up something in the kitchen!
 From baking little treats to handling large cookings for family parties, I have found myself constantly cooking for friends and family.
 I have had years of volunteering at a weekly soup kitchen in the heart of Tottenham and much recently at Hackney Migrant Center.
 This passion brought me to Migrateful and the experience has been awesome.
 Not only do I get to learn various types of dishes but I also get to meet people from so many parts of the world!
 For someone who doesn’t travel around much like me, that’s the best part!
-I get to sneak a peak into all these countries… an absolute pleasure!
+I get to sneak a peek into all these countries… an absolute pleasure!
 Sharing my love for food is a really great way to feel a connexion with my roots, seeing the pleasure on people’s faces when they eat my food is the icing on top of the cake!

 Hello I’m Anastasia from the Ukraine.
 I grew up in a place called Kherson in the South of Ukraine.
 The Russians invested a lot of money in my city because it’s on the border with Turkey next to the sea and has very fertile land so strategically it’s a very important place.
 My food is very rich and heart warming – if you like Turkish food you’ll love my food because there’s a strong Turkish influence.
 Because my region is so fertile we cook with lots of dairy, vegetables and fish.